robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 But In JavaScript, it makes perfect sense:

-First It calculates the value of `x + 10` and assigns the result to variable \`x\`.
+First It calculates the value of `x + 10` and assigns the result to variable `x`.
 In simple words, The value of `x` is incremented by `10`.

 > Note: in JavaScript, the "equal to" operator is written like `==`.

-Also, the **variable declaration** and initialization can be combined. that means variable initialization can be done in the declaration:
+Also, the **Javascript variable declaration** and initialization can be combined. that means variable initialization can be done in the declaration:

 ```javascript
 var greetings = "Hello";